puppetlabs/puppetlabs-servicenow_reporting_integration/README.md

   * __pending_intentional_changes__: All of the resource events that were triggered by pending (noop) intentional changes.
   * __failures__: All of the resources events that were triggered by resource failures.

-The module will send a single event for every Puppet run on every node.
+By default, the event_creation_conditions is set to ['always'].
+This means the module will send a single event for every Puppet run on every node.
+If you would like to filter on the types of reports being sent, the other available types are: `corrective_changes`, `intentional_changes`, `pending_corrective_changes`, `pending_intentional_changes`, and `failures`.
+You can set the filter in the module's parameters.
 If nothing interesting such as changes or a failure happened in a given Puppet run then the event type will be `node_report_unchanged`, there will be no resources listed in the description, and the report severity default value will be `OK`.

 If a change happens then the event type and severity will be updated, and any resources that changed will be listed in the description.